mzdun/blog/_posts/2016-04-28-inheritance-in-cxx.md

 012D9D7F  jmp         B::g (012D2807h)
 ```

 Those thunks are so common, the Microsoft's debugger has a support to tell you the type (or: purpose) of such methods.
-For instance, the debugger calls method under  0x012D2807 ``[thunk]:B::g`adjustor{28}'``, as in &quot;`B::g`, which is really an _adjustor thunk_ subtracting (or adding) 28 bytes&quot;.
+For instance, the debugger calls method under  0x012D2807 ``[thunk]:B::g`adjustor{28}'``, as in "`B::g`, which is really an _adjustor thunk_ subtracting (or adding) 28 bytes".
 Why are they common, if the virtual inheritance is not?

 The reason is, you need the thunk not only in virtual inheritance, you'll need it in any multiple inheritance.
 Each time a method is overridden for a class, whose sub-layout does not start at the beginning of current layout, an adjustor thunk _will_ be created to smooth things over, to help you not think too much how crazy multiple inheritance really is.

 So, if you would want to take one thing from all of this, I'd suggest this:

 > Never, ever use `reinterpret_cast`, unless absolutely necessary.
-Because when you do, well, <a href="http://www.catb.org/jargon/html/N/nasal-demons.html">nasal demons</a>.
+Because when you do, well, [nasal demons](http://www.catb.org/jargon/html/N/nasal-demons.html).